cl20813/A.I._Machine_Learning_Projects/imc/readme.md

 ## 🪨 Round 1 and 2: MARKET MAKING STRATEGY

 07/02 Make a link for market making strategy and black sholes model, implied volatility, and then upload screenshot of my rank.
+Then explain market making strategy in this page.

 ## 🪨 Round 3: Black-Scholes Model, and Implied Volatility.